Korsaranthus

-Korsaranthus natalensis, commonly known as the spinnaker anemone or the candy-striped anemone, is a species of sea anemone in the family Actiniidae.
-It is the only member of its genus.
+Korsaranthus is a genus of sea anemones in the family Actiniidae.
+It is monotypic, being represented by the single species Korsaranthus natalensis, commonly known as the spinnaker anemone or the candy-striped anemone.

 Description

 The spinnaker anemone is a medium-sized anemone of up to 10 cm in diameter.
 It is a vividly coloured red and white striped anemone.
 Its column has fine striping.
 It has about 50 broadly striped tentacles.
 Red and pink lines radiate outwards from its mouth.
 It has a walking disc which is red with white striping.

 Distribution

-The spinnaker anemone is endemic to the South African coast, where it is found from False Bay to Durban.
-It inhabits waters from 10 m to at least 30 m in depth.
+The spinnaker anemone is endemic to the South African coast, from False Bay to Durban.
+It is found in waters from 10 m to at least 30 m in depth.

 Ecology

-This is a rare anemone.
+This is a rare species of anemone.
 It is mobile and may be observed, when not attached to the reef, using its parachute-like walking disc to sail to new locations.
 It preys on octocorals.